 • Talk to your doctor: if you’re feeling really sad or worried, ask your doctor for help

-For more information visit Stay Well Dorset.
+For more information, visit Mental health – Stay Well Dorset.

 Further support